-The team will develop a multimedia repository that can contain many different kinds of digital models, digital artifacts, data visualizations and data sonifications.
+The team also developed a multimedia repository containing different kinds of digital models, digital artifacts, data visualizations and data sonifications.

-Building on successful drone remote sensing at Vulci in 2016, team members will use fixed-wing unmanned aircraft systems (UAS) and remote sensing approaches to survey all three study sites and create high resolution, radiometrically-calibrated orthomaps and 3D point cloud/mesh models.
+Building on successful drone remote sensing at Vulci in 2016, team members used fixed-wing unmanned aircraft systems (UAS) and remote sensing approaches to survey all three study sites and created high resolution, radiometrically-calibrated orthomaps and 3D point cloud/mesh models.

-The team will also augment the new “smart trowel” tool with a host of microcontrollers, wireless technologies and integrated sensors, allowing the tracking and transmission of position and movement, temperature, humidity, soil moisture and a collection of other data streams.
+The team also augmented a new “smart trowel” tool with a host of microcontrollers, wireless technologies and integrated sensors, allowing the tracking and transmission of position and movement, temperature, humidity, soil moisture and a collection of other data streams.

 Summer 2017 – Spring 2018